aws-samples/aws-transit-gateway-static-route-automation/README.md

 To streamline the setup process, this project is using AWS Serverless Application Model (AWS SAM).
 All the components and their interactions are defined in the AWS SAM template that can be easily deployed into your AWS account.

-To use the AWS SAM Command Line Interface (CLI), you need the following tools.
+To use the AWS SAM Command Line Interface (CLI) and complete this project, you need the following tools.

 * AWS SAM CLI – [Install the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * [Python 3.8](https://www.python.org/downloads/) installed